Campfire: Just Some Kindling

 Even when I’m alone with a fire, I’ve noticed similar effects on my inner monologue.
 My mind begins to wander and before long I’m a philosopher and my own therapist.
 Some folks say they do their best thinking in the shower.
 I do my best thinking around a fire.

 Watching a log slowly turn to ash gives us a moment’s perspective.
-It removes us from our hectic lives of nonstop phone notifications, overflowing email inboxes, and impossible deadlines.
-It connects us to simpler times when we didn’t spend every moment of every day reacting to some stimulus in our environment.
+It removes us from our hectic lives of text messages, overflowing email inboxes, and impossible deadlines.
+It connects us to simpler times when we didn’t spend every moment of every day reacting to nonstop phone notifications.

 I struggled recently to organize a series of short pieces I was writing about life, society, current events, and an array of other random topics.
 Then I realized how similar they were to the randomness of campfire thoughts and conversations.
 I found my answer.